Homemade Sausage Gravy for Biscuits

 Instructions

-- Brown the sausage in a large pot.1 - 2 lb. ground sausage
+- Brown the sausage in a large pot.1 - 2 pounds ground sausage

-- Add slices of butter and allow it to melt.3 - 4 Tbsp. butter
+- Add slices of butter and allow it to melt.3 - 4 tablespoons butter

 - Sprinkle the flour over the top of the sausage and butter.
-Over medium/low heat stir the flour/sausage mixture for several minutes.1 1/3 c. all-purpose flour
+Over medium/low heat stir the flour/sausage mixture for several minutes.1 cup (heaping full) all-purpose flour

 - While whisking, slowly pour 2 cups of the milk into the pot.
-Mix until creamy.5 - 6 c. milk, depending on how thick you like it
+Mix until creamy.4 ½ - 5 ½ cups milk, depending on how thick you like it

-- Add the remaining milk and seasonings, and bring it to a low boil.
-Allow the gravy to simmer for a minute until thickened, stirring occasionally so it won't burn.3/4 tsp.
-Tony's Creole seasoning or seasoned salt, 1 tsp. garlic powder, 3/4 tsp.
-Italian seasoning, 1/2 tsp. paprika, 1/2 tsp. black pepper, 1/4 tsp. ground sage
+- Add the remaining 2 ½ cups of milk and seasonings, and bring it to a low boil.
+Allow the gravy to simmer for a minute until thickened, stirring occasionally so it won't burn.
+Add milk as needed to get the desired consistency.1 teaspoon garlic powder, ¾ teaspoon Tony's Creole seasoning or seasoned salt, ¾ teaspoon Italian seasoning, ½ teaspoon paprika, ½ teaspoon black pepper, ¼ teaspoon ground sage, salt to taste

 - Serve immediately over your favorite biscuits.